Bartlebys/BartlebysCore/README.md

 ## Linking BartlebysCore as a Submodule in Xcode

+You need to create a workspace with

 ### 1. as an external target

-1. You create a submodule in a repository `git submodule add -b master https://github.com/Bartlebys/BartlebysCore`
+1. You create submodules in a repository `git submodule add -b master https://github.com/Bartlebys/BartlebysCore` & `git submodule add -b master https://github.com/Bartlebys/BTree`
-2. Drop the `BartlebysCore/Projects/BartlebysCore/BartlebysCore.xcodeproj` file in your Xcode workspace
+2. Drop the `BartlebysCore/Projects/BartlebysCore/BartlebysCore.xcodeproj` & `BTree/BTree.xcodeproj` files in your Xcode workspace
 3. Add `BartlebysCore.framework` as Linked Frameworks and libraries from the target general Tab.

 ### 2. integrated to your sources

 This approach may improve performance and can be suitable is you want to aggregate all the sources.

-1. You create a submodule in a repository `git submodule add -b master https://github.com/Bartlebys/BartlebysCore`
+1. You create submodules in a repository `git submodule add -b master https://github.com/Bartlebys/BartlebysCore` & `git submodule add -b master https://github.com/Bartlebys/BTree`
 2. Drop the source into your Workspace directly.
 3. You should add `-DUSE_EMBEDDED_MODULES` in the target Build Settings tab > Other swift flags.